 - Monday, September 14, 2020 at 4:00 PM - Registration Begins

 - Friday, October 16th, 2020 at 11:59 PM – Registration Ends

 Students with testing accommodations should confirm they qualify for accommodations with College Board.
 Only students who have been pre-approved by the College Board are eligible for extended time and other testing accommodations.

-AP exam dates and locations are posted on the Tam High website under the “Academics” section.
-Additional information on AP policies, procedures and a description of each of the AP exams is provided at http://www.collegeboard.com/student/testing/ap/about.html.
+AP exam dates and locations will be posted on the Tam High website under the “Academics” section.
+Additional information on AP policies, procedures, and a description of each of the AP exams is provided at http://www.collegeboard.com/student/testing/ap/about.html.
 If students and parents are curious to find out which colleges and universities offer credit or placement for AP Scores, please use this tool created by College Board - AP Credit Policy Search.

 If you have any conflicts with test schedules, contact the AP Office, 415-380-3514.
 There are VERY LIMITED circumstances under which the College Board will approve a student for an alternative late testing date.
 If approved, an additional $50 late testing fee may apply.

 Contact the Assistant Principal’s office for any questions regarding Advanced Placement exams, (415) 380-3514 or firstname.lastname@example.org.

 - August 19th thru September 11th - Enrolling in Collegeboard's AP Classroom (Done with AP class)